qupaya/sketch/libs/sketch/src/lib/components/dialog/dialog-documentation.md

 ### Content Shadow

 The Dialog does not come with a Shadow for the content.
-However, you can add it yourself.
+However, you can add one yourself.

 If you have a wrapper class for your actual content (which is recommended), you can add a `box-shadow` and, depending on how large it is, a `margin` to have enough space for the shadow.